deckhouse/sds-local-volume/docs/README.md

 moduleStatus: preview
 ---

 The module manages local block storage based on LVM.
-It enables the creation of StorageClasses in Kubernetes using [custom resources](./cr.html) of type `LocalStorageClass` (an example is provided below).
+It enables the creation of StorageClasses in Kubernetes using [LocalStorageClass](cr.html#localstorageclass) custom resources.

 To create a StorageClass, you must first configure `LVMVolumeGroup` on the cluster nodes.
 The LVM configuration is handled by the [sds-node-configurator](../../sds-node-configurator/stable/) module.